-All estimates for relocatables classrooms are based on an average class size of 25 students, across all levels.
+All estimates for relocatable classrooms are based on an average class size of 25 students, across all levels.

-• The green bars represent projected enrolled APS students, the blue horizontal lines indicate the number of seats available in the scenario, and the number at the top of each bar indicates the difference between enrolled students and seats.

-• This chart assumes that the lower end of the range of possible elementary seats, 725-750, opening in 2029.
+- The green bars represent projected enrolled APS students, the blue horizontal lines indicate the number of seats available in the scenario, and the number at the top of each bar indicates the difference between enrolled students and seats. - This chart assumes the lower end of the range of possible elementary seats, 725-750, opening in 2029.

-Scenario A1 Middle School Projections
+Middle School Projections